Biography

 Artist Statement

 Anthony Wigglesworth’s practice functions as a rigorous investigation into the mechanics of information propagation, treating the canvas and paper as sites where time is rendered tangible.
-Rooted in an early engagement with music and the study of sound, his work explores the "threshold of the before", a state of potential energy where light, rhythm, and structure begin to organize into perceivable phenomena.
+Rooted in an early engagement with music and the study of sound, his work explores the "threshold of the before", a state of potential energy where light, rhythm, and structure begin to organize into perceivable patterns.
 Positioning himself as a temporal engineer, Wigglesworth moves beyond mere abstraction to construct an architecture of duration and entropy.

 This logic of sequence translates directly into his oil paintings, where composition is approached as a temporal and perceptual event rather than a fixed image.
 Here, the artist engages with the fluid dynamics of paint and the reflective instability of elemental silver.
 Silver operates not simply as pigment but as an active material, defined by its capacity to respond to light.
 By modulating the viscosity of the medium, Wigglesworth creates a visual score where light acts as a collaborator within the work.
 The resulting surfaces are never fixed; they are contingent spaces that brighten, recede, and reappear, drawing the body into a quiet exchange with the passage of time.